IIT-Delhi creates affordable 'smart' cane for the blind

-Costing only Rs 3,000, the device sends out ultrasonic waves that enable the user to detect obstacles without touching them; around 50 of these devices will be distributed today to the disabled at St Xavier’s College, free of cost
+Costing only Rs 3,000, the device sends out ultrasonic waves that enable user to detect obstacles without having to touch or run into them

 Technology is set to make lives better for the visually impaired in the city.
 Students and fellows at IIT-Delhi have developed a ‘smart’ cane that helps the blind navigate their way without having to touch or run into obstacles.

 Dr Rohan Paul (in spectacles) with the core team that helped develop the product and Deepak Jaiswal (in purple), a student of St Xavier’s College, who uses the device.
 Pic/Satyajit Desai

 What’s even better is that the cane only costs Rs 3,000 about 25 times less than the market price of a similar product.
 The experiment started nine years ago, in 2005, when four students from IIT-Delhi began work on creating a device to help the visually impaired walk, after visiting the National Association for the Blind.

 People at the centre complained of having to collide with or touch every obstacle in their way in order to move around.
 Vowing to improve their mobility, students began the project.
 The group even filed their patents in 2007.
 However, the project got stuck for almost three years due to funding issues.